CasualCCodeReviewers/about/README.md

 # Casual C Code Reviewers

-We founded us to to read, review and learn code.
+This group was set up for us to read, review and learn to code.
 Our group is inspired by the talk [Lets review code together](https://media.ccc.de/v/rc3-2021-cwtv-228-lets-review-code-toget) by [khaleesicodes](https://github.com/khaleesicodes) and [stoeckmann](https://github.com/stoeckmann).

 We usually meet on Wednesday 19:00 CE(S)T in our Jitsi room.

-In the group are both experts and beginners and everbody is welcome.
+The group is comprised of both beginners and experts.
 Our goals are to learn more about C, review programs and find bugs.
+Everbody is welcome join.

 You are intrested, have questions or want join us?
-Lets talk in our [discussions](https://github.com/CasualCCodeReviewers/about/discussions)!
+Lets talk in our [discussions](https://github.com/CasualCCodeReviewers/about/discussions) section!

-## Actual and finished code reviews
+## Current and past code reviews
 - [iproute2](https://github.com/shemminger/iproute2)

 ## Other Codereview groups